Kim Dotcom sues New Zealand government for up to $6.8B

 Kim Dotcom is suing the government of New Zealand for billions of dollars in damages over his arrest in 2012.

-Dotcom, founder of file-sharing site Megaupload, is asking for up to $6.8 billion for the destruction of his business and damage to his reputation after his home was raided and business shut down at the time of his arrest, the BBC reported on Monday.
+The founder of file-sharing site MegaUpload is asking for up to $6.8 billion for the destruction of his business and damage to his reputation after his home was raided and business shut down at the time of his arrest, the BBC reported on Monday.
+In 2012, the US government shut down MegaUpload, which it said was a haven for online piracy.

 Dotcom is arguing that an invalid warrant used to arrest him means that all charges against him are also invalid.
 He wants to be compensated for all lost business opportunities since 2012.